 The Interconnected Party may request First Gas to carry out an unscheduled test of any Metering.
 First Gas shall comply with that request, provided that it shall not be obliged to undertake such testing within 1 Month of its own scheduled testing or more frequently than once every 9 Months.
 First Gas will allow the Interconnected Party’s representative to be present during any unscheduled testing, and provide the Interconnected Party with the test results.
 Where the Metering is found to be:

-Accurate, the Interconnected Party will reimburse First Gas for all its costs incurred in undertaking the unscheduled testing; or
+Accurate, the Interconnected Party will reimburse First Gas for all direct costs First Gas incurs in undertaking the unscheduled testing; or

 Inaccurate, First Gas shall: